AU-BCE-EE/STM/README.md

   R(top) =   R(slurry) + R(air)
 ```

-The resitance term for air, like all others for individual components, is calculated externally by the user, and can include the effect of a cover.
+The resistance term for air, like all others for individual components, is calculated externally by the user, and can include the effect of a cover.
-Any resistance from the temperature gradient that forms in slurry is included in the slurry resitance term.
+Any resistance from the temperature gradient that forms in slurry is included in the slurry resistance term.

 Radiation, taken as the product of solar radiation and slurry surface absorptivity, can only increase slurry temperature.
 Because the model simulates *average* slurry temperature, and does not explicitly include heat loss by radiation, the absorptivity value is effectively a net value.